dev4press/gd-bbpress-tools/readme.txt

 * Tweak: Disable bbPress breadcrumbs
 * Tweak: Topic tags field in reply form for author only
 * Tweak: Show lead topic
+* Tweak: Show search form for all forums and topics
+* Tweak: Disable 'private' title prefix
 * Topics View: Topics with most replies
 * Topics View: Latest Topics
 * Topics View: Topics by freshness

 = bbPress Plugin Versions =
-GD bbPress Tools 2.1 supports bbPress 2.5 or newer.
+GD bbPress Tools 3.0 supports bbPress 2.5 or newer.
 Older bbPress are no longer supported!

 = BuddyPress Support =
-GD bbPress Tools 2.1 is tested with BuddyPress 4.0 using bbPress.
+GD bbPress Tools 3.0 is tested with BuddyPress 5.0 using bbPress.
 Make sure you enable JavaScript and CSS Settings Always Include option in the plugin settings.

 = More free dev4Press.com plugins for bbPress =
 * [GD bbPress Attachments](https://wordpress.org/plugins/gd-bbpress-attachments/) - attachments for topics and replies